 Starfish harnesses the power of communication and collaboration to bring the New Paltz community together and provide a personalized approach to student learning and student success.

 The following videos provide a brief introduction to the features of Starfish.
-If you would like a one-on-one consultation to further explore how Starfish can help students at New Paltz, please contact Maria Richards at x3590 or email@example.com.
+If you would like a one-on-one consultation to further explore how Starfish can help students at New Paltz, please contact Student Success at x3590 or email@example.com.

-Starfish’s online scheduling feature decreases administrative workload, allowing students to easily schedule with you online, based on when you are available.
+Starfish’s online scheduling feature allows students to easily schedule appointments with you online based on when you are available.
 Starfish connects to your Office 365 Calendar and automatically updates students if you cancel an appointment.